 Our philosophy is that farming practices should leave the soil, air, water, plant life, animals and people healthier – and happier.
 We are a proud micro farm (a.k.a. small family farm), farming under 100 acres.

 Some years ago, I decided to purchase a small coop and a few chicks, and began to raise chicken in my backyard.
 It quickly went from a hobby, to a passion, to a way of life.
 In June of 2014, while attending a concert, I wrote that wanted to "Start a Farm" before I die.
 They say, if you have a goal, write it down and tell a friend.
 It was the push I needed.
 Within four months, I would make it happen.

-I convinced my family that I wasn't TOTALLY crazy, and they allowed the move to a four-acre farm right in the middle of the city with our six children.
+I convinced my family that I wasn't TOTALLY crazy, and they allowed the move to a four-acre farm right in the middle of the city.
 (They knew I was crazy, but it could have been worse, right?
 Um, probably not.)
 With lots of hard work and effort, Willow City Farm began with a large flock of chicken and a few goats.
-We've now grown to alpaca, ducks, turkeys, sheep, cows, rabbits, dogs, pigs, horses, and a leopard gecko.
+We've now added alpaca, ducks, turkeys, sheep, cows, rabbits, dogs, cats, pigs, and horses, .
 It's always expanding.
 (I WILL find my zebra!!)